hishammadcor/Latex_project/README.md

 # 31.07.2024
 - Added the logic for the censorship of certain numbers according to the condition in a certain column.

+# 08.08.2024
+- Finished the 90 degree column table syntax
+- Test it tomorrow.